 Even though the translations sometimes are a bit too literal, they are close enough that you will be understood in any country you travel to.

-Being able to communicate with people, even through the back-and-forth passing of smart phones, felt like a Godsend when you’re completely alone in a place you don’t feel safe in.
+Being able to communicate with people, even through the back-and-forth passing of smart phones, is a Godsend when you’re in a place where you don’t know what anyone is saying.

 It can translate over 100 different languages!

 As many of you know, I am a Google fan – especially while on the road.
 Sadly, Google Trips recently shut down leaving me looking for another service that provides all the fantastic features it did.

 This helpful app allows you to organize your travel plans, no matter what they are.
 As soon as you book a reservation (can be anything – flights, hotels, restaurants, etc.) simply email the confirmation to Tripit’s address and it will add the reservation to your itinerary instantly.